OData/RESTier/docs/index.md

 RESTier is a RESTful API development framework for building standardized, OData V4 based RESTful services on .NET platform.
 It can be seen as a middle-ware on top of [**Web API OData**](http://odata.github.io/WebApi/).

-RESTier is the spiritual successor to WCF Data Services.
+RESTier is the spiritual successor to [WCF Data Services](https://en.wikipedia.org/wiki/WCF_Data_Services).
 Instead of generating endless boilerplate code with the current Web API + OData toolchain, RESTier helps you boostrap a standardized, queryable HTTP-based REST interface in literally minutes.
 And that's just the beginning.

-Like WCF Data Services, RESTier provides simple and straightforward ways to shape queries and intercept submissions before and after they hit the database.
+Like WCF Data Services before it, RESTier provides simple and straightforward ways to shape queries and intercept submissions before and after they hit the database.
 And like Web API + OData, you still have the flexibility to add your own custom queries and actions with techniques you're already familiar with.